 1. Esteem needs to be met on their own

-Example: gaining control, ability to pay bills, perform activities of daily living independently and knowing how to read and write.
+Example: gaining control, paying bills, performing activities of daily living independently, and knowing how to read and write.

 2. Esteem needs to be met by others

 Example: Reputation, promotion, being seen as an inspiration, and becoming an influence

 These needs and the first three levels complete the Deficiency Needs.